-We are committed to ensuring everyone feels their safety is taken seriously and our promise to our people is to:
+We are committed to ensuring that everyone feels that their safety is taken seriously and our promise to our people is to:

 - Always be legally compliant. - Understand the causes of accidents so we can prevent them from reoccurring. - Always seek to reduce any risk of harm to anyone impacted by our activities.